Bake someone happy today. Include cookies. Not sure how? You can learn how to make cookies easy, delicious, and pretty at home.

 Get an oven thermometer to make sure your oven is calibrated properly.
 Some ovens run too hot or too cold, so you’ll need to adjust for this.

-If you know you’re going to do a lot of baking, particularly at the holidays, build a stockpile from the baking aisle, making sure you have enough flour, sugar, and leavenings to make many batches.
+If you know you’re going to do a lot of baking, particularly at the holidays, build a stockpile from the baking aisle, making sure you have enough flour, sugar, and leavenings to make many batches of your favorite cookies.

 Lining the tray also makes it easy for you to quickly transfer each batch to the baking sheet and to the cooling rack.
 Just lift the paper or mat and transfer the whole unit.
 While one batch is baking, you can get the next batch ready on a mat or piece of parchment.

-6. Use parchment paper and binder clips for bar cookies.
+Use parchment paper and binder clips for bar cookie pans.

 Even if you’re making bar cookies, be sure to line the 9×13 baking dish with parchment.
 Cookie removal and clean up will be a breeze!